MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 2. Varargs are not readable (objectively true opinion).

-Skipping down to the `Notes`-section of the documentation shows the actual syscall interface (for `x86_64` in a conspiracy to ruin my life, the last args are switched on `aarch64`):
+Skipping down to the `Notes`-section of the documentation shows the actual syscall interface (for `x86_64` in a conspiracy to ruin my life, the last two args are switched on `aarch64`):
 ```c
 long clone(unsigned long flags, void *stack,
                       int *parent_tid, int *child_tid,
                       unsigned long tls);
 ```

-Very disconcerting, since the `C`-api which accepts varargs, seems to do quite a bit of work before making a syscall, handing over a task to the OS.
+Very disconcerting, since the `C`-api which accepts varargs, seems to do quite a bit of work before making the syscall, handing over a task to the OS.

 In simple terms, clone is a way to "clone" the current process.
 If you have experience with